Q. Why are you so snarky / sarcastic / mean when you reply to people? Are you really that up yourself?

 A. If there was ever a question that is going to antagonise me, this is the one.
 I get that people want to know if they can trust what I say or not, but I’m never, ever going to reveal who my sources are.
 If you’re not sure if you can trust what I say then my advice to you is to remain sceptical.

-The only thing I can say about sources is that in eight years of writing, I’ve spoken to and met a hell of a lot of people.
+The only thing I can say about sources is that I’ve spoken to and met a hell of a lot of people.
 I’m not the most sociable of people but I’ve done my best to remain in contact with people and when appropriate talk about things.
 Although I’m not a journalist I know that one of the keys to journalism is to be able to exchange information and ideas to build up a more complete picture of a story – and this is something I have tried to practice.

 Q. Do you even go to the games?